About the University of Guelph Senate

 The University of Guelph Senate was established through the University of Guelph Act and is responsible for academic programs, regulations and policies.

-Comprised of a membership that is representative of the University community, with both elected and ex-officio members, responsibilities of Senate include:
+Comprised of a membership that is representative of the University community, with both elected and ex-officio members (see Senate Bylaws for full composition), responsibilities of Senate include:

 - electing the Chancellor;

 - to control, regulate and determine the educational policy of the University;

 - to determine the courses of study and standards of admission to the University and continued membership therein, and qualifications for degrees and diplomas;

 - to deal with all matters arising in connection with the awarding of fellowships, scholarships, bursaries, medals, prizes and other awards;